Rules to Better Azure - 28 Rules

 Microsoft Certified: Azure Fundamentals

-Earn this certification to prove you have a foundational knowledge of the Power Platform and how to build solutions using these services.
+Earn this certification to prove you have a foundational knowledge of cloud services and how those services are provided with Microsoft Azure.

-You will need to pass Exam AZ-204: Developing Solutions for Microsoft Azure.
+You will need to pass Exam AZ-900: Microsoft Azure Fundamentals.

 Microsoft Certified: Azure Data Fundamentals